 1. Revolving period

 During the revolving period, investors do not receive principal payments.
 Instead, investors only receive interest.
-It allows issuers to use the principal collections to purchase new receivables.
-This period also lets the issuer finance short term credit card loans by using the principal collected.
+This enables issuers to use the principal collections to purchase new receivables.
+This period also lets the issuer finance short term credit card loans by using the principal amounts collected.

 2. Amortization period